goethan/Udacity_Projects/Data_Analyst_Project_6_D3/m.md

 3. Due to the event of ZTE, the telecommunication industry ('信息服务') has bad performance, and large variance.
 4. I understand that drawing histogram using d3 is not easy, but it seems that I can no longer see notice anything interesting apart from the above observations.
 5. I suggest that you do no know this histogram, but only use the bar chart to compare the average performance.
 You may want to compare the blue chips firms and the other firms within each industry.

+## Second Try:

+### Objective:

+I use bar chart to have a look at which industry has better performance compared to the SSE Composite index.

 ### Second version and feedback from the friend.